 Earlier this year, a 53-year-old man was killed when he crashed an e-scooter into a tree in downtown San Diego.
 And in Singapore, a 22-year-old employee of a shop that sells e-scooters died after falling from his scooter and breaking his skull.

-Tiara Munoz, an EMT at a Los Angeles emergency room, told Parentology that she’s seen an increase in electric scooter injuries since the popular vehicles have become mainstream.
+Tiara Munoz, an emergency medical technician (EMT) at a Los Angeles emergency room (ER), tells Parentology she’s seen an increase in electric scooter injuries since the popular vehicles became mainstream.

-“We have mostly seen injuries in older patients,” Munoz said.
+“We have mostly seen injuries in older patients,” Munoz says.
 “We recently had a 65-year-old tourist in the ER.
-She’d been convinced by her family to try [a scooter], but she was unable to control the speed and she crashed, fracturing her arm and shoulder.”
+She’d been convinced by her family to try [a scooter], but was unable to control the speed and crashed, fracturing her arm and shoulder.”

-The Rutgers study concluded that many injuries were a result of adult riders not wearing protective equipment.
-The study showed that a whopping 66% of injuries that required a trip to the emergency room were caused by the rider’s failure to wear a helmet.
+The Rutgers study concluded many injuries are a result of adult riders not wearing protective equipment.
+The study showed a whopping 66% of injuries that required a trip to the emergency room were caused by the rider’s failure to wear a helmet.

 Another recent study, this one conducted by UCLA researchers, examined data from nearly 250 people who were treated for scooter injuries at emergency rooms around Los Angeles.
 Per the UCLA Newsroom, “the study found that about one-third of them arrived by ambulance, an indication of the severity of their injuries.”

-“There are thousands of riders now using these scooters, so it’s more important than ever to understand their impact on public health,” said Dr. Tarak Trivedi, an ER physician and the study’s lead author.
+“There are thousands of riders now using these scooters, so it’s more important than ever to understand their impact on public health,” Dr. Tarak Trivedi, an ER physician and the study’s lead author, said.

 Only 4% of the scooter riders were wearing a helmet.

 The UCLA researchers also spent seven hours watching people ride electric scooters at various LA intersections.
-In that time, they observed 193 people riding scooters, and about 94% of them were not wearing helmets, even though California law requires them to do so.
+In that time, they observed 193 people riding scooters, and about 94% of them weren’t wearing helmets, even though California law requires them to do so.

 The Bird report highlights the company’s “industry-leading safety policies and practices,” which include “ceasing operations after midnight when the risk to all road users increases … instituting responsible speed limits in consultation with city officials … and requiring riders to confirm they are 18 or older.”

-But the UCLA study found that 12% of injured riders were minors. “[To ride most e-scooters] you have to scan a driver’s license,” Dr. Trivedi told Parentology.
+But the UCLA study found 12% of injured riders were minors. “[To ride most e-scooters] you have to scan a driver’s license,” Dr. Trivedi tells Parentology.
 “Clearly minors are using an adult ID.”

-Trevedi says it’s all about taking the proper precautions.
-“I always wear a helmet, ride in bike lanes when they’re available, and I’m hyper aware [of my surroundings].”
+Trivedi says it’s all about taking the proper precautions.
+“I always wear a helmet, ride in bike lanes when they’re available, and I’m hyper-aware [of my surroundings].”